Open Menu

 Basic Strategies of Scrambler Therapy®

-According to the ST protocol (Chronic benign pain), the patient visits the practice for 10 to 12 consecutive treatments and one treatment per day is performed over a period of two weeks.
-Treatment sessions may last from 30 to 60 minutes.
-After finishing the first cycle including 10 to 12 consecutive ST, booster cycles can be given when it is needed.
-The protocol for patients who use anticonvulsant typically includes 10 treatments + those needed for weaning.
+According to the ST protocol (chronic benign pain), the patient visits the practice for 10 to 12 consecutive treatments, and one treatment per day is performed over a period of two weeks.
+Treatment sessions generally last 30 effective minutes.
+After finishing the first cycle, including 10 to 12 consecutive ST, booster cycles can be given when they are needed.
+The protocol for patients who use anticonvulsants for analgesic purposes typically includes 10 treatments + those required for weaning.
 The frequency of treatment remains unchanged.
-It is also possible to continue the anticonvulsants analgesic therapy, however in this case results are not as good or insufficient, and relapse is quicker.
+It is also possible to continue the anticonvulsants analgesic therapy; however, in this case results are not as good or are insufficient, and relapse is quicker.

-The electrical stimulus conveys different combination of strings of "no pain" signals, very similar to the strings of action potential conveyed through the nervous system.
-These strings are dynamically variable in many parameters that characterize the contents of "no pain information".
-The concept of "no pain information" used in ST means create sensory information variable in the time, always compatible with specific recognition characteristics of polymodal surface C receptors, such as the feel of pressure.
+The electrical stimulus conveys different combinations of strings of “no pain” signals, very similar to the endogenous strings of action potential conveyed through the nervous system.
+These strings are dynamically variable in many parameters that characterize the contents of “no pain information.”
+The concept of “no pain information” used in ST means creating sensory information variables in time, always compatible with specific recognition characteristics of polymodal surface C receptors.
 Throughout these processes, the patient feels his or her pain disappearing immediately.

-Advanced strategies to standard positioning of electrodes must be used if there are no pain-free and normal sensitivity areas near the pain area, or phantom limb.
-The advanced strategies should be recommended only after having acquired a deep understanding of standard method of ST use, and only in cases of need, because they are more difficult to use and less reproducible.
+Advanced strategies to standard positioning of electrodes must be used if there are no pain-free and normal sensitivity areas near the pain area or in phantom limb cases.
+The advanced strategies should be recommended only after having acquired an in-depth understanding of the standard method of ST use and only in cases of need, because they are more difficult to use and less reproducible.
 Advanced strategies require a specific training course , currently available only in Italy.

 Essential information about the different treatment protocols